 “I value theatre that asks questions important to its community; I value creative risks,” he says.
 “The Citadel is an incredible theatre company with a history of innovation, high production values and important contributions to the Canadian theatre landscape.
 I want to build on this success, honour its traditions and also take appropriate risks to lead the Citadel into the next phase of its artistic growth.
 My wife and I and our two young sons are excited to be calling Edmonton home.”

-To find out how Daryl is spending his summer, click here.
+To find out how Daryl spent last summer, click here.